The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Dynamical equivalence of dynamically nontrivial, bimolecular, networks

 \begin{lemma} In a dynamically nontrivial $(n,n+1,n)$ CRN, no set of $k$ reaction vectors can be linearly dependent for any $k \leq n$. \end{lemma} \begin{proof} Let $\Gamma$ be the stoichiometric matrix of an $(n,n+1,n)$ CRN.
 Suppose that reactions $i_1, \ldots, i_k$ are linearly dependent for some $k \leq n$.
 Then there exists a vector $v \in \mathrm{ker}\,\Gamma$ with support on this set, i.e., $v_j \neq 0$ if and only if $j \in \{i_1,\ldots, i_k\}$.
 But $\mathrm{ker}\,\Gamma$ is one dimensional, so all vectors in $\mathrm{ker}\,\Gamma$ are multiples of $v$.
 Hence $\mathrm{ker}\,\Gamma$ can include no positive vector, and the network cannot be dynamically nontrivial. \end{proof}

 \begin{lemma} Let $n \geq 2$, and let $\mathcal{R}$ be a dynamically nontrivial $(n, n+1, n)$ CRN.
-If $\mathcal{R}$ is nondegenerate, it must have at least $n$ distinct reactant complexes.
-If $\mathcal{R}$ is bimolecular, then it must have at least $2$ distinct reactant complexes. \end{lemma} \begin{proof} If an $(n,n+1,n)$ CRN has $k$ reactant complexes, then $\mathrm{rank}\,\Gamma_l\leq k$, where $\Gamma_l$ is the left stoichiometric matrix of the network.
-Consequently, if $k < n$, then the network must be degenerate (see Lemma~\ref{lemnondegen} and Remark~\ref{remdegen}).
-Thus, a nondegenerate $(n,n+1,n)$ CRN must have at least $n$ distinct reactant complexes.
+If $\mathcal{R}$ is nondegenerate, it must have $n+1$ distinct reactant complexes.
+If $\mathcal{R}$ is bimolecular, then it must have at least $2$ distinct reactant complexes. \end{lemma} \begin{proof} The first claim is an immediate consequence of the affine independence of the reactant complexes of a nondegenerate, dynamically nontrivial, $(n, n+1, n)$ network (see Remark~\ref{remND}).

 Suppose $\mathcal{R}$ is bimolecular and has stoichiometric matrix $\Gamma$.
-Note that the {\em positive} span of the reaction vectors of a dynamically nontrivial $(n,n+1,n)$ CRN must be $\mathbb{R}^n$: we can solve any equation of the form $\Gamma \,v = w$ for $v$ as $\Gamma$ has rank $n$; and, moreover, we can assume without loss of generality that the solution $v$ is positive, by adding to $v$ if necessary an arbitrary multiple of some positive vector in $\mathrm{ker}\,\Gamma$.
-All possible bimolecular complexes on $n \geq 2$ species lie on the boundary of their convex hull in $\mathbb{R}^n$, and so it is immediate that the positive span of any set of reaction vectors attached to one of these complexes, and terminating on these complexes, is at most a half-space in $\mathbb{R}^n$. \end{proof}
+Note that the {\em positive} span of the reaction vectors of a dynamically nontrivial $(n,n+1,n)$ CRN must be $\mathbb{R}^n$: we can solve any equation of the form $\Gamma \,v = w$ for $v$ as $\Gamma$ has rank $n$; and, moreover, we can assume without loss of generality that the solution $v$ is positive, by adding to $v$ if necessary an arbitrary multiple of some element of $\mathrm{ker}_{+}\,\Gamma$.
+On the other hand, all possible bimolecular complexes on $n \geq 2$ species lie on the boundary of their convex hull in $\mathbb{R}^n$, and so it is immediate that the positive span of any set of reaction vectors attached to one of these complexes, and terminating on these complexes, is at most a half-space in $\mathbb{R}^n$. \end{proof}

 We are now able to claim that for the networks we consider here, dynamical equivalence and simple equivalence coincide. \begin{thm} Let $\mathcal{R}_1$ and $\mathcal{R}_2$ be two CRNs, and let $n \in \mathbb{N}$. \begin{enumerate} \item If $\mathcal{R}_1$ and $\mathcal{R}_2$ are simply equivalent, then they are dynamically equivalent. \item If $\mathcal{R}_1$ and $\mathcal{R}_2$ are dynamically nontrivial, dynamically equivalent, $(n,n+1,n)$ CRNs which are either nondegenerate or bimolecular, then they are simply equivalent. \end{enumerate}